tomasz-lisowski/swsim/README.md

 # swSIM

+> Project **needs** to be cloned recursively.
+Downloading the ZIP is not enough.

 swSIM is an all-software SIM card.
 It's the first publicly available (to the best of my knowledge) SIM card simulator which does not rely on any SIM hardware to work.

-In summary:
+## Scope
 - A software-only SIM card simulator.
 - It does **NOT** depend on any hardware to work.
-- Can attach to the PC through a [software-only PC/SC reader](https://github.com/tomasz-lisowski/swicc-drv-ifd) and show up as a PC/SC card.
+- Can connect to the PC via PC/SC using the [swICC PC/SC reader](https://github.com/tomasz-lisowski/swicc-drv-ifd).
-- The PC/SC interface allows it to connect to **ANY** phone with a SIM card slot and e.g. the [SIMtrace 2](https://osmocom.org/projects/simtrace2/wiki) device running on the [cardem firmware](https://osmocom.org/projects/simtrace2/wiki#card-emulation) or any other tool which forwards messages to and from the phone.
+- The PC/SC interface allows it to connect to **ANY** phone with a SIM card slot.
+We used the [SIMtrace 2](https://osmocom.org/projects/simtrace2/wiki) device running on the [cardem firmware](https://osmocom.org/projects/simtrace2/wiki#card-emulation) but any other tool which forwards messages to and from the phone would work as well.

-## Building
+## Install
-Make sure to have `make` and `gcc` installed.
-Also make sure that you clone the repository recursively so that all sub-modules get cloned as expected.
-The make targets are as follows:
-- **main**: This builds a swSIM executable.
-- **main-dbg**: This builds a debug swSIM binary with debug information and the address sanitizer enabled.
-- **clean**: Performs a cleanup of the project and all sub-modules.
+- You need `make` and `gcc` to compile the project.
+No extra runtime dependencies.
+1. `sudo apt-get install make gcc`
+2. `git clone --recurse-submodules git@github.com:tomasz-lisowski/swsim.git`
+3. `cd swsim`
+4. `make main-dbg` (for more info on building, take a look at `./doc/install.md`).

-## Instructions
+## Usage
-Take a look at the usage message.
-You will need a file system definition (examples present in `/data`) or a `.swicc` file system file before running. swSIM is a client so make sure to start a swICC server beforehand (like that in the [PC/SC reader for swSIM](https://github.com/tomasz-lisowski/swicc-drv-ifd)).
+1. Start a swICC card server, e.g., [swICC PC/SC reader](https://github.com/tomasz-lisowski/swicc-drv-ifd).
+2. `./build/swsim.elf --ip 127.0.0.1 --port 37324 --fs filesystem.swicc --fs-gen ./data/usim.json`
+3. `pcsc_scan` (part of the `pcsc-tools` package) will show some details of the card.
+4. You can interact with the card as you would with a real card attached to a hardware card reader.